 Tom is SPERI’s policy research officer.
 His research predominantly focuses on UK economic policy.
 Tom works to strengthen SPERI’s links with the policy community in Britain and the EU, develop new research partnerships and collaborations, and disseminate our research to policymakers and the media.
 If you are interested in discussing our research and exploring the potential to work with SPERI please contact Tom.

 Tom leads SPERI’s partnership with the All-Party Parliamentary Group on Inclusive Growth.
 He also manages the work of The Industry Strategy Commission, a new independent inquiry led jointly by SPERI and Policy@Manchester.

 Tom is also the editor of the SPERI Comment blog.
 He is the author of several SPERI British Political Economy Briefs and has appeared regularly in the media discussing SPERI’s research.

 Before joining in SPERI Tom worked as a Parliamentary Researcher between 2010-2015.
 He has extensive experience of engagement with key political and civic stakeholders, including cross-party parliamentarians, local government leaders and civil servants; business representatives; members of the public and community groups; universities, charities and trade unions; and national media.
-He has a BA (Hons) in Politics from the University of Sheffield and is a Trustee of the Sheffield Civic Trust and the Zest community development trust.
+He has a BA (Hons) in Politics from the University of Sheffield and is a Trustee of the Zest community development trust.